I suddenly got in a crazy classical mood and felt like tidying up in my own head in the only way I know how to; by making a list.

-Being one of the most infamous works on this list, this piece will be recognized by non musicians as well as musicians.
+Being one of the most infamous works on this list, this piece will be recognized by non-musicians as well as musicians.
 It starts off pretty strange, but wait for it; the good is yet to come.
-The main motive is ridiculously simple, but yet manages to stab you right through the heart.
+The main motive is ridiculously simple but yet manages to stab you right through the heart.

 The piece describes the story of Romeo and Juliet and belongs to SP’s ballet with the same name, and is the definite highlight of this work.

-I first heard this piece in a lecture at the music academy, which was an issue, because I had to hide the fact that I was crying for about its whole ten minute duration.
-The piece is by far the oldest on this list, and consists of forty different voices.
+I first heard this piece in a lecture at the music academy, which was an issue, because I had to hide the fact that I was crying for about its whole ten-minute duration.
+The piece is by far the oldest on this list and consists of forty different voices.
 It starts off with a single soprano and builds up to something sounding as close to a choir of angels that one can imagine.

 The utter sadness of this piece will have its listeners philosophize about all things greater than life itself, and I dare say it has the ability to put even the most hardcore atheist in a religious mood.
 I still dream of hearing this piece live in a cathedral.

 Te Deum is a fantastic and powerful creation, with Judex Crederis as the absolute climax.
-The movement makes you feel like you are going through the very day of judgement, and an ensemble consisting of a huge choir, full orchestra and organ is being taken to its very limit.
+The movement makes you feel like you are going through the very day of judgment, and an ensemble consisting of a huge choir, full orchestra and organ is being taken to its very limit.
 Both instruments and voices fill the whole register, all the way from tones so deep they sound like they’re coming from within the earth, to screams of pain and suffering.